 ON THIS PAGE: You will read about your medical care after amyloidosis treatment is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 People treated for amyloidosis are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
-Learn more about the next steps to take in survivorship , including making positive lifestyle changes .
+Learn more about making healthy lifestyle choices .

 The next section offers Questions to Ask the Doctor to help start conversations with your health care team.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.